This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 Restaurant prices in Croatia

-When it comes to eating out in a restaurant, prices remain low even in the touristy Croatia.
+When it comes to eating out in a restaurant, prices have gone up a lot in recent years, especially after Croatia switched to using the Euro in 2023.

-My advice is to find the restaurants were locals eat, and you can have a decent meal for a low price.
-But here are some examples:
+My advice is to find the restaurants where locals eat, like the aforementioned Konoba Fetivi, and you can have a decent meal for a low price.
+Now here’s what you’ll spend eating out:

 • Wine (0.75 l): €20 Euros for a bottle (but can easily go up)